dr-inamullahkhan/dr-inamullahkhan.github.io/_pages/about.md

 I am particularly interested in **bridging the gap between AI theory and real-world applications**, enabling resilient, sustainable, and secure infrastructure systems.

 ## Prospective Collaborations
 I am always open to research collaborations, particularly in interdisciplinary projects involving AI, power systems, and critical infrastructure.
-If you are interested in working with me, please make your email subject line **"Collaboration with Dr. Inam Ullah"** and include your CV and a concise research proposal.
+If you are interested in working with me, please make your email subject line **"Collaboration Proposal"** and include your CV and a concise research proposal.

 ## Selected Publications
 You can find my full list of publications on